AndreusAxolotl/Age-of-Production/README.md

 One day I asked myself: "Space Age adds so much!
 But why do I still have to smelt bricks the good old way?"
-After that, I found Hurricane's amazing textures and I decided that I'd have made a mod!
+After that, I found Hurricane's amazing textures and I decided that I'd have had to make a mod!

-Two months later, here we are!
-My first true mod!

 # Age of Production